It would be unfair to other moms and dads who have lost a child to say that my “hurt” was worse than theirs.

 I remember that night we got the news.
 I wished it then.
 And I have wished it since.
 Anything but that.

-I just can’t fathom how a kid who couldn’t put together a tent could fashion a noose, follow a lot of complicated steps and manage to successfully pull this off which points to an even more determined exit strategy.
+I just can’t fathom how a kid who couldn’t put together a tent could fashion an instrument of death, follow a lot of complicated steps, and manage to pull off what feels like a very determined exit strategy.

-He wanted out.
-I failed at making him feel like we were there for him at the most critical time in his existence.
+Did I fail at making him feel like we were there for him at the most critical time in his existence?
 I know now that I could not have put all the pieces together.
 I have forgiven myself for this because I have to.
 But that fact remains.
+And questions will always remain.

 Comparing losses is a futile exercise.

 If you’ve lost a child, it’s not possible to hurt more no matter how they died.
-Suicide just provides different challenges in the grief journey.
+Suicide just provides different challenges in the grief journey which might be different than the challenges of a different cause of death.